open5e/open5e/source/monsters/tome-of-beasts/H/hundun.rst

 **Brainless.** Hunduns are immune to any spell or effect that allows an Intelligence, Wisdom, or Charisma saving throw.
-Trying to contact or read a Hundun’s mind confuses the caster as the spell for 1 round.
+Trying to contact or read a Hundun’s mind confuses the caster as the :ref:`srd:confusion` spell for 1 round.

 **Dance of Creation.** Hunduns can perform an act of magical creation almost unlimited in scope every 1d8 days.
-The effect is equivalent to a wish spell, but it must create something.
+The effect is equivalent to a :ref:`srd:wish` spell, but it must create something.

 **Enlightening Befuddlement.** When a hundun’s confusion spell affects a target, it can elect to use the following table rather